Useful settings

 Assets

-Nightly reboots
+Nightly reboot

 Debug logging